Imtiyaj5791/DevOps-Journey/Important/AWS.md

 ## Public Subnet

-Has route to Internet Gateway.
+A public subnet is a subnet whose route table has a route to an Internet Gateway, and resources can be internet-accessible if they also have a public or Elastic IP and the required security rules.

 Example Route: